galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio-WIP/tutorial.md

 Next we will add our dimension names to our matrix.
 In the end, this will leave us with a matrix whose rows are gene names, columns are cell barcodes, and cells are expression values of a given gene in a given cell.
 The first dimension name will be assigned to the genes (rows), and the second dimension name will be assigned to the cells (columns):

 ><tip-title>About Seurat Objects</tip-title>
->The order of the dimensions, such that genes are the first and cells are the second is a given matter of Seurat objects.
+>The order of the dimensions, such that genes are the first and cells are the second is a set characteristic of Seurat objects.
 >
 >You will recieve an error if you try to label the first dimension with cell barcodes or the second with genes.
 This is because the Dimname slots are like empty fill in the blanks: if the number of labels input doesn't match the number of blanks in that dimension, that is the number of labels don't match the number of cells/genes, Seurat will not accept the labels.
 {: .tip}